Watts Bar Nuclear Plant

 The Watts Bar Nuclear Plant is a Tennessee Valley Authority (TVA) nuclear reactor pair used for electric power generation.
-It is located on a 1,770-acre (7.2 km²) site in Rhea County, Tennessee, near Spring City, between Chattanooga and Knoxville.
+It is located on a 1,770-acre (7.2 km^{2}) site in Rhea County, Tennessee, near Spring City, between Chattanooga and Knoxville.
 Watts Bar supplies enough electricity for about 1.2 million households in the Tennessee Valley.

-Construction of the plant, which began in 1973, has two Westinghouse pressurized water reactor units: Unit 1, completed in 1996, and Unit 2, completed in 2015.
+Construction of the plant, which has two Westinghouse pressurized water reactor units, began in 1973, was suspended in 1985, and resumed in 1992.
+Unit 1 was completed in 1996, and Unit 2 was completed in 2015.
 Unit 1 has a winter net dependable generating capacity of 1,167 megawatts.
 Unit 2 has a capacity of 1,165 megawatts.
 Unit 2 was the first of three new power reactors to enter service in the 21st century in the United States, followed by Vogtle Electric Generating Plant Units 3 and 4.

 Unit 1

-Construction on Unit 1 began on 23 January 1973 and suffered from many delays.
+Construction on Unit 1 began on January 23, 1973, and suffered from many delays.
 After construction was halted on both units in 1985, construction resumed on Unit 1 in 1992.
-Criticality was first achieved on 1 January 1996, and commercial operation began on May 5, 1996.
+Criticality was first achieved on January 1, 1996, and commercial operation began on May 5, 1996.

 In the early 2000s, the four original steam generator units were replaced with units made from Inconel 690 which is more resistant to stress corrosion cracking.